sthalles/SimCLR/README.md

 # Number of epochs to train
 epochs: 40

-# Frequency to eval the similary score using the validation set
+# Frequency to eval the similarity score using the validation set
 eval_every_n_epochs: 1

 # Specify a folder containing a pre-trained model to fine-tune